heyjva/support/content/src/cloud/faq-subscription-payments/managing-payments.md

   labels: cloud
 ---

-## How much does Home Assistant Cloud cost?

-After the initial 31-day trial period for new users, the subscription costs $6.50 + tax per month or $65 + tax for the annual plan.
-The annual plan is available for all countries.
-The price depends on your location/currency and whether you subscribe to an annual or monthly plan.

-## Which payment methods are accepted?

-As of August 2022, we support two payment options: Stripe (Credit Cards, Google Pay, Apple Pay) and PayPal.

 ## Do you offer a lifetime plan or a one time fee?

 No. Projecting the lifetime cost of administering a cloud service and adding/maintaining functionality seems a bit unreasonable.